open-feature/openfeature.dev/docs/tutorials/ofo.md

 Now you should see our fictional app at <http://localhost:30000>

 For this demo, we get flag definitions from the custom resource definition you applied to K8s above (`end-to-end.yaml`).
-The resource type is `FeatureFlagconfiguration` and is called `end-to-end` within the `default` namespace.
+The resource type is `FeatureFlag` and is called `end-to-end` within the `default` namespace.
-You can modify the flag values in the `featureFlagSpec` and reapply the CRD to see the changes.
+You can modify the flag values in the `FeatureFlag` and reapply the CRD to see the changes.

 This file also contains service and deployment definitions, but these need not be modified as part of this demo.
-You may be interested in the `openfeature.dev*` annotations though, which the OpenFeature operator uses to detect which workloads require flagd.
+You may be interested in the `openfeature.dev/*` annotations though, which the OpenFeature operator uses to detect which workloads require flagd.

+- `openfeature.dev/enabled` - setting this to `true` make operator to inject flagd as a sidecar
+- `openfeature.dev/featureflagsource` - refers to the `FeatureFlagSource` CRD which define flagd configurations, including its feature flag sources

+In the given example, there's a `FeatureFlagSource` CRD named `end-to-end`, with configurations to source `FeatureFlag` CRD named `end-to-end` as flag source.
+You can lean more about these configurations from [flag source configuration documentation](https://github.com/open-feature/open-feature-operator/blob/main/docs/feature_flag_source.md)

-Let's get started learning how OpenFeature is helping Fib3r manage this landing page!
+Next, let's get started learning how OpenFeature is helping Fib3r manage this landing page!

 The company has been in the process of changing the name of our app, but legal hasn't quite finished the process yet.
 Here, we've defined a simple feature flag that can be use to update the name instantly without redeploying our application.